sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 == Some necessary (but not sufficient) conditions ==

 Suppose Alice creates a branch `aardvarks` starting from `origin/master`.
 Then Bob sees this and creates a further branch `bowling` starting from the branch `aardvarks`.
 Later, Alice decides (whether rightly or wrongly) to rebase the branch `aardvarks` on a more recent version of `origin/master`, without consulting Bob.
 This creates a conflict between the new history of `aardvarks` and the current history of `bowling`.
 Who is now responsible for fixing the conflict?
+(See RebaseVsMerge for more details about this situation.)

 Based on discussions at Sage Days 54, the following statements should not be controversial: